 MaxCyte Signs Strategic Platform License with Walking Fish Therapeutics to Support the Development of its Innovative B Cell Platform

-Walking Fish to use MaxCyte’s Flow Electroporation® technology and ExPERT™ platform to engineer novel B-cell based medicines for the treatment of serious diseases

-/EIN News/ -- ROCKVILLE, Md., May 04, 2023 (GLOBE NEWSWIRE) -- MaxCyte, Inc., (Nasdaq: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development and commercialization of next-generation cell-based therapeutics and to support innovative, cell-based research, today announced the signing of a strategic platform license (SPL) with Walking Fish Therapeutics, Inc. a biotechnology company that is rapidly advancing B cell-based therapeutics.
+ROCKVILLE, Md., May 04, 2023 (GLOBE NEWSWIRE) -- MaxCyte, Inc., MXCTMXCT)), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development and commercialization of next-generation cell-based therapeutics and to support innovative, cell-based research, today announced the signing of a strategic platform license (SPL) with Walking Fish Therapeutics, Inc. a biotechnology company that is rapidly advancing B cell-based therapeutics.

 Under the terms of the agreement, Walking Fish obtains non-exclusive clinical and commercial rights to use MaxCyte's Flow Electroporation® technology and ExPERT™ platform.
 In return, MaxCyte is entitled to receive platform licensing fees, clinical milestone payments and sales-based payments.